Digestive Enzymes and Probiotics for Bad Breath: A Complete Natural Prescription

 A great way to determine how much HC1 you need is this: Take one HC1 capsule before a big meal.
 At the next big meal, take two capsules, and at the third big meal take three capsules, and so on.
 Continue to do this until you feel a warming sensation in your stomach.
 Then back off one capsule, and that is the dosage you need to help you with digestion.

 Gut health depends on the proper balance of bacteria, so if you suspect digestive problems are at the root of bad breath, a good probiotic supplement acidophilus and/or Bifidus is a great idea.
 Fructooligosaccharides (FOS) a particularly healthy form of non-digestible carbohydrates are sometimes included in such formulations because they act as food for the “good bugs.”
+So try taking probiotics for bad breath.

 A Diet for Bad Breath